jollster/ECSE3038_lab5/README.md

-# lab5
+# ECSE3038_lab5
-This lab is meant to get students more accustomed to the technologies used in designing and implementing an HTML frontend application and RESTful API server.
+This lab is a implementation of a user friendly GUI frontend app mock-up for the tank management application.